MicrochipTech/fpga-hls-examples/Training2/readme.md

 As we have already seen a testbench example before, we will not go into detail about this one.
-The structure is similar to the testbench in section 7.3 except for using a RAM interface to provide input.
+The structure is similar to the testbench in the [section 'Verification: Custom Testbench'](#verification-custom-testbench) except for using a RAM interface to provide input.
 This testbench reads the same digits as the software testbench in hex format and then sends them as input to the hardware CNN.